nortonxnorris/Purview-Information-Protection/Blog/StrategyForBuiltInClassifiers.md

 - **Strict:** I am interested in any number of credentials that are externally exposed
 - **Volume:** I am interested if we see 10 or more credentials in a file that is externally shared

-## Step 3 - Consider first looking at data shared externally
+## Step 3 - Focus on data shared externally
 The Data Explorer gives you a count of the matches in files and email.
 This may be an overwhelming place to start.

 Instead, consider first looking for any matches, where this content is shared externally.